arcanic-kit/Result/README.md

 4. **Performance** - No exception throwing for business logic failures
 5. **Testability** - Easy to test both success and failure paths
 6. **Readability** - Clear separation between success and failure flows using Match method

-## Inspiration

-This library is inspired by:
-- Milan Jovanovic's approach to Result patterns in .NET
-- Functional programming principles from F# and other functional languages
-- Railway-oriented programming concepts

 ## License